top of page

 OVERVIEW

 A “Freedge” provides free access to fresh, healthy food through a installation of community fridges.
 As a DIY project, anyone can create a “Freedge” with the right tools and resources.
-I was the design lead in my team for this non-profit website redesign.
-I also provided hand-drawn illustrations for branding purposes.

 Tools